 There are two simple messages in the table below.
-Most importantly, the success rates for men and women are identical.
+Most importantly, the success rates for men and women are similar.
 Second, more women than men have applied for the NINDS F32.
 This differs than for all other non-targeted funding mechanisms at NIH, for which there are uniformly more male than female applicants.

 Looking to the future- applying for a K99.

 In the 3 FYs before this new F32 mechanism was implemented (FY 14-16), only 24% (54/222) of F32 awardees applied for a K99.
 However, for F32 awardees through the first 9 council rounds of this new mechanism (i.e from May 2017 to February 2020), 40% (38/94) of F32 awardees have applied for a K99.
 Thus, there has effectively been a doubling of the % of F32 awardees that apply for a K99.
 Furthermore, we expect this number to increase in the coming years for 2 reasons; 1) In June of 2020, the eligibility window to submit a K99 was extended due to the COVID-19 pandemic.
 Undoubtedly F32 awardees from FY 19 and beyond would have been impacted by COVID-19 related lab closures, and will make use of this eligibility extension.
 2) In a posthoc survey of F32 awardees from May 2017- October 2023, 71% of respondents stated they will apply for a K99.